siggi90/NumEval/README.md

         minimize_fraction (removes additional zeros from numerator and denominator) Powers/Roots
-        power (accepts value with remainder and power as value with remainder, to get roots use fractional powers) execute_power_whole (for taking integer/whole powers accepts value-remainder pair and power as string) execute_power (for taking integer/whole roots accepts value-remainder pair and power as string) root_fraction (used as subroutine in power when disable_built_in_approximation is set to true, can be quicker to use directly)
+        power (accepts value with remainder and power as value with remainder, to get roots use fractional powers) fast_power (faster for fractional roots is dependent on logarithm precision.
+Returns approximate value.) execute_power_whole (for taking integer/whole powers accepts value-remainder pair and power as string) execute_power (for taking integer/whole roots accepts value-remainder pair and power as string) root_fraction (used as subroutine in power when disable_built_in_approximation is set to true, can be quicker to use directly)